-It is anticipated that our external auditors (Grant Thornton) will issue their 'External Audit Report (ISA260)' for 2022/23 by March 2024 which will then be considered by the Audit and Governance Committee.

-The document will summarise their key findings in relation to their external audit of the Council for 2022/23 and will contain an opinion on the Council's financial statements, the control environment in place to support the production of timely and accurate financial statements and the Council's significant risk areas.
+Our external auditors (Grant Thornton) have issued their 'Audit Findings report for the Council' for 2022/23 and this will be considered by the Audit and Governance Committee on 28 March 2024.
+The document summarises their key findings in relation to their external audit of the Council for 2022/23 and contains an opinion on the Council's financial statements, the control environment in place to support the production of timely and accurate financial statements, and the Council's significant risk areas.